Skip to main content

 Start the proof server

-Run the proof server with the following command:
+In the terminal, run the proof server with the following command:

-docker run -p 6300:6300 midnightnetwork/proof-server -- 'midnight-proof-server --network testnet'
+docker run -p 6300:6300 midnightnetwork/proof-server -- midnight-proof-server --network testnet

 You should see some output indicating that the server has started.